Everything you need to know about Monaco’s new Green Shift Festival

 It is hoped that the informal, free and entirely open-to-the-public nature of the festival will encourage people of all ages and walks to life to participate and engage in the ideas being presented, which offer opportunities for reflection in the short-term and positive activism in the long.

-For further information and the full programme, please click here.
+For further information and the full programme, click here.

 Do you have an event in Monaco or the French Riviera that you would like us to include in our What’s On section and events calendar?
 Please email editor@monacolife.net.

-Photo source: Michael Krahn for Unsplash
+Photo source: Michael Krahn for Unsplash.
+This article was originally published in 12th May.